 While Pittsburgh rates are well below archrival Philadelphia's -- which are among the highest in the country -- they still aren't cheap.
-Two drivers with the same car might well pay rates that differ by hundreds of dollars when one lives in South Hills and the other in Oakland.
+Two drivers with the same car might well pay rates for Pennsylvania car insurance that differ by hundreds of dollars when one lives in South Hills and the other in Oakland.

 Pittsburgh car insurance requirements

 Pennsylvania state law requires the following minimum car insurance coverage:

 To drive legally, you need at least state minimum insurance required.
 This will be the lowest liability car insurance limits your insurer offers.
 In Pennsylvania, (written as 15/30/5) that means your liability car insurance would pay up to:

 $5,000 for damage you cause to others’ cars and property

 Pennsylvania also requires you to buy a minimum of $5,000 of first party benefits medical coverage.
 It pays medical expenses for you and anyone on your policy up to its limits, even if the accident was your fault.

 The state average rate for a year of minimum coverage is $560, according to our rate analysis.
 If you increased your coverage to 50/100/50, you would pay just $66 more.